A library to drive PCD8544, HT1621, ST7735, ST7789, ST7567, UC1701X and ILI9341-based LCD displays

-Python library interfacing LCD displays with the PCD8544, ST7735, HT1621 and UC1701X driver using SPI on the Raspberry Pi and other linux-based single-board computers - it provides a Pillow-compatible drawing canvas, and other functionality to support:
+luma.lcd provides a Python 3 interface to small LCD displays connected to Raspberry Pi and other Linux-based single-board computers (SBC).
+It provides a Pillow-compatible drawing canvas, and other functionality to support:

 - scrolling/panning capability,